VolvoGroup/dymoval/docs/source/integration.rst

 where there is some source automation server (like Jenkins or GitLab) that automatically assess if your changes can be integrated in the codebase or not.

-Very often, the process of developing models goes along the same line: you typically have a *Version Control System- (VCS) to track your model changes...
+Very often, the process of developing models goes along the same line: you typically have a *Version Control System (VCS)* to track your model changes...

 ... but there are no automated mechanisms that test your model.